processfeedback/docs.processfeedback.org/index.md

 **[Option 4: Create Assignments in Process Feedback]()**
 → When to Use: Compare students' writing processes
 → Difficulty: Advanced
-→ Key Feature: All student submission show up in a dashboard
+→ Key Feature: All student submissions show up in a dashboard